snusnumrick/multiplication-game/FOXY_INTEGRATION_PLAN.md

         *   3. *Combine into Sprite Sheet:* Arrange frames into a single image grid.
 Tools like Aseprite, TexturePacker, or online generators can automate this.
         *   4. *Define Animation Metadata (Recommended):* Create a JSON file per animation or one master JSON.
 This file describes frame coordinates (x, y, width, height), animation sequences (which frames belong to "idle", "talking", etc.), and frame durations.
     *   *Automation & AI:*
-        *   *Full AI Animation Generation:* Directly generating complete, consistent sprite animations from text prompts is currently not mature.
-AI can assist with concept art or individual poses, but significant manual work is needed for animation sequences.
+        *   *AI Image/Video Generation for Sprites:* Directly generating complete, consistent sprite animations from text prompts using AI image generators (e.g., DALL-E, Midjourney) or AI video generators (e.g., Google Veo, Sora) is currently not mature for game-ready assets.
+While these tools can generate concepts or individual poses/clips, achieving consistent character appearance, style, transparent backgrounds, and precise animation loops suitable for sprite sheets typically requires significant manual cleanup, editing, and assembly.
+The effort to adapt such outputs often outweighs the benefits for simple, controlled animations.
-        *   *Pipeline Automation:* Tools can automate combining frames into sprite sheets and generating metadata if individual frames are provided.
+        *   *Pipeline Automation:* Tools can automate combining manually created frames into sprite sheets and generating metadata.
     *   *Storage:* Animations and metadata to be stored in `src/assets/animations/foxy/`.

 3.  **[IN PROGRESS] Integrate Animation into `AnimatedFoxy.tsx`:**